mt-support/tribe-ext-daystrip/readme.txt

 This extension is no longer compatible with versions of The Events Calendar prior to 6.7.0.
 Please see the changelog for the complete list of changes in this release.

-= [2.0.0] =

-Please see the changelog for the complete list of changes in this release.
-This extension is no longer compatible with versions of The Events Calendar prior to 6.0.
-Remember to always make a backup of your database and files before updating!

 == Changelog ==

 = [2.1.0] 2024-11-01 =